rhinofeeder/rhino-bot/README.md

 Start by creating a new file at `behavior/command/<command_name>.go`.
 Create a struct to represent your command.
 Use the naming convention `<Command>Command` for your struct.
 Commands must implement the following functions:

-- `Name() string` - returns the string that chatters will use to trigger it.
+- `Name() string` - Returns the string that chatters will use to trigger it.
 For example, a command whose `Name` function returns "foo" will be triggered in chat with `!foo`.
 - `RequiresMod() bool` - Returns whether a command requires a moderator to trigger it.
 - `OnCooldown() bool` - Returns whether the command is on cooldown or not.
+- `Help() string` - Returns a string explaining what the command does and/or how to use it

 Write a few basic tests for any logic or functionality in your command.